Guardians vs. Orioles Player Props Betting Odds

-Player prop bet options for Cedric Mullins, Jose Ramirez and others are available when the Baltimore Orioles host the Cleveland Guardians at Oriole Park at Camden Yards on Monday at 1:05 PM ET.
+Those looking to place a player prop bet can find odds on Cedric Mullins, Jose Ramirez and others in the Baltimore Orioles-Cleveland Guardians matchup at Oriole Park at Camden Yards on Tuesday at 7:05 PM ET.

 Bet on this matchup or its props with DraftKings!